iexcloud/docs/source/interacting-with-your-data/querying-data/querying-datasets.md

 ## What's Next

-If you want to get data from Apperate's other endpoints, please see [Using Core Data](../../using-core-data.md).
+If you want to get data from Apperate's other endpoints, please see [Using Core Financial Data](../../using-core-data.md).